malvern-code-club/tala/README.md

 A text only portable communication device designed for an apocolypse.
 This project was a competition entry for [Raspberry Pi Pioneers](https://www.raspberrypi.org/pioneers/).

+> Our project ended up winning **'Best Explaination'**.
+Check out the [announcement blog post](https://www.raspberrypi.org/blog/pioneers-winners-only-you-can-save-us/) ([archive.org](https://web.archive.org/web/20180103014359/https://www.raspberrypi.org/blog/pioneers-winners-only-you-can-save-us/)) for the other winning projects.

+> The repository as of when the competition was taking place can be seen on the [`final` tag](https://github.com/malvern-code-club/tala/tree/final).

 ## talalib.py

 talalib.py is a Python module to interact with *most* of the sensors in the Tala